 For a longer, stronger, more graceful body.

-- poor posture, chronic aches and pains, accidents and trauma, everyday stress and strain
+- poor posture, chronic tension, everyday stress and strain

 - athletes, musicians, performers, people looking to enhance performance of all kinds